-The purpose of this release is to advise social services districts of revised regulations related to market rates and the maximum reimbursement for expenditures for all child care services funded under the New York State Child Care Block Grant (NYSCCBG) and Social Services Block Grant (Title XX).
-These changes are reflected in Title 18 of the New York Codes, Rules and Regulations (NYCRR) sections 415.6(e)(1) and 415.9.
-The new market rate regulations were filed on an emergency basis and became effective on October 1, 2003.
-The regulations were filed as final agency action on June 2, 2004 and became effective on June 23, 2004.
-The regulations remained effective on an emergency basis until that date.
+The purpose of this release is to advise social services districts of the revised regulations related to the market rates and the maximum reimbursement for expenditures for all child care services funded under the New York State Child Care Block Grant (NYSCCBG) and Social Services Block Grant (Title XX).
+These changes are reflected in Title 18 of the New York Codes, Rules and Regulations (NYCRR) 415.9.
+The new market rate regulations were filed as an emergency rule and are effective as of October 1, 2005.
+The regulations will also be filed as a notice of proposed rule making.
+Social services districts, as well as the public, will have the opportunity to comment on the proposed rule making before final adoption.